On Codes for the Noisy Substring Channel: Introduction

 The aim of this work is to protect against errors in the information string (caused by mutations over the replication process of cells), when channel outputs are given by the multisets of their substrings, of a predetermined length, rather than entire strings.
 This models the process of DNA sequencing, once information needs to be read from the medium.
 We shall study the required redundancy of this model, and devise coding strategies, under the assumption of two different error types: substitution and deletion noise.

+Another application for this line of research is secondary-structure avoidance.
+Secondary structures are complex spatial structures that can form in a chemically active single-stranded DNA, as a result of the strand folding upon itself to allow two sub-segments to bond via complementary-base-pair hybridization \cite{MilKas06}.
+Their formation renders the DNA strand chemically inactive and is therefore detrimental for sequencing and DNA-based computation, hence a number of recent works have looked to avoid them through coding \cite{MilKas05,BenBan22,NguCaiKiaDaoSch2323,BarKobLeiYaa23}.
+Herein we focus on relatively long structures, but unlike recent works, we do not consider only perfect structures, but also attempt to avoid ones which contain impairments, i.e., imperfect structures.
+We show that this problem is closely connected to the above-described channel; thus, we are able to also present an efficient encoder for this setting.

 The paper is organized as follows.
 In \cref{sec:contr}, we discuss the main contribution of this paper, in context of related works.
 In \cref{sec:prelim} we then present necessary notation.
-Finally, in \cref{sec:ham} we study the suggested model with substitution errors, and in \cref{sec:del} with deletion errors.
+Then, in \cref{sec:ham} we study the suggested model with substitution errors, and in \cref{sec:del} with deletion errors.
+Finally, in \cref{sec:secstruct} we develop an encoder for avoiding the formation of even imperfect secondary structures.